ScialdoneLab/MitoHEAR/README.md

 source("plotting_functions.R")
 source("statistical_test.R")
 ```
-With the command above, all the functions of the library MitoHEAR will be available to use.
+With the commands above, all the functions of the library MitoHEAR will be available to use.
 The input data in order to reproduce the vignettes in the section **Tutorials** are available at the paths:
 1. **/your_path/MitoHEAR-master/data**
 2. **/your_path/MitoHEAR-master/inst/extdata**